 ## [1] 2 3 4 2

-R still recycles the shorter vector, but in this case the two vectors do not have compatible lengths, and R throws a warning.
+R still recycles the shorter vector, but in this case the longer object length is not a multiple of shorter object length, and R throws a warning.

 • Exercise 3